 Sasha is a Chiswick based tutor with over ten years of experience in Primary education working in both state and international private schools and tutoring children for the 11+ and SATS (KS1 and KS2).
-Sasha has trained with both the British Mindfulness Institute to complete the Applied use of Mindfulness for Primary ages 7-11 years old, and The London Mindfulness project to complete MBSR (Mindfulness Based Stress Reduction) and now focuses her time and energy on encouraging children to strive to be the best they can be.
+Sasha has trained with the British Mindfulness Institute to complete the Applied use of Mindfulness for Primary years, Mindfulness in Schools Project to teach PawsB curriculum and The London Mindfulness project to complete MBSR (Mindfulness Based Stress Reduction) and now focuses her time and energy on encouraging children to strive to be the best they can be.